backend-development/backend-development-textbook/source/rails_gems.md

 Installing
 ----------

-Gems are ruby packages, they are the preferred unit of code reuse in ruby.
+Gems are ruby packages, they are the prefered unit of code reuse in ruby.
 You can install them using the command line tool `gem`: